Why this website ?

 As most readers would have guessed, my mother language is French.
 I learned English at school, long ago, but then spoke fairly often during long journeys and work missions abroad – at least until 2003.
 I’ve changed job and stopped travelling far away, therefore it’s been quite a few years now that I did not practise English and I have obviously lost a lot of my previous knowledge.
 I’m committed to achieve the best possible translation from French, but of course it won’t be perfect English.
 Thank you for your understanding and indulgence in this matter.

-This website probably wouldn’t exist without the help and wise advices I received from Fabrice Cortat.
+This website wouldn’t exist without the help and wise advices I received from Fabrice Cortat.
 I am very grateful to him.

 Raphaël Clerici, August 2012